dimanikulin/dimanikulin/ChatGPT.md

-# ChatGPT in CV

-Nowadays, many people include their experience with ChatGPT in their CVs as a way to showcase their skills and expertise in various domains.

-However, in my opinion, this practice may seem excessive.

-Why?

-Because it's akin to listing the ability to move one's body as a skill.

-Is it OK to mention ChatGPT in CV?

-- Yes **0%**
-- No **100%**
-- ChatGPT knows answer **0%**

-## Tags

-cv skills

 # Do you consider ChatGPT a useful tool?

 I have been using ChatGPT for 6 months and would like to share my experience working with it.